Negative Gearing Calculator — Tax Benefit of Investment Property — Australia 2026

 Calculate the tax benefit of negative gearing on your Australian investment property.
-See how rental losses reduce your taxable income and overall tax bill.
+See how rental losses reduce your taxable income and overall tax.

 Negative gearing occurs when your investment property rental income is less than the total expenses (mortgage interest rates body corporate insurance maintenance depreciation).
 The loss can be offset against your other income reducing your total taxable income and therefore your tax bill.
 At a marginal tax rate of 37% a $10000 rental loss saves $3700 in tax.
 Negative gearing remains one of Australia most popular tax strategies for property investors.